 - Grease a 12-hole muffin pan.

-- Bake in a 425 F oven for about 13 to 15 minutes or until hash browns are crisp and lightly browned.
-Using a tablespoon, press down on the potato mixture to create a deeper well.
+- Bake in the oven for about 13 to 15 minutes or until hash browns are crisp and lightly browned.

 - Crack one egg into each of the potato nests.
 Top each egg with crumbled bacon, green onions and the remaining 1/4 cup cheese.